By Audrey F. Baker, Trail Guide

 Murray Walk and Talk is a fun stroll with your MTRP trail guide amid Lake Murray’s picturesque shores.
 We’ll chat up today’s topic, “When Is Spring in San Diego” and explore how our seasonal calendar differs from traditional “back East” timetables, and how our resourceful plants adapt to their distinctive schedule.
 Meet us Tuesday, April 21 at Lake Murray’s boat docks, 5540 Kiowa Drive, La Mesa, 9 – 10:30 a.m.

 Birding Basics, the 90-minute class conducted by Mission Trails Bird Guide Winona Sollock, teaches five simple techniques to identify birds “at a glance!”
 You’ll pick up tips on bird field guide use.
 (Bringing one is optional.)
 Class meets on Saturday, April 25 from 1 – 2:30 p.m. inside the Visitor Center.

 Family Discovery Walk, our essential “family time” experience, connects your little ones to nature.
 This interactive outing for parents and their children focuses on childhood enrichment and fun along the trail!
 Meet inside the Visitor Center, Sunday, April 26, 3 – 4:30 p.m.

 Meanwhile, come on out and enjoy the park!

-—Audrey F. Baker is a trail guide at Mission Trails Regional Park.
-Check the > MTRP events calendar published here or at mtrp.org or call 619-668-3281 for > more information on the park’s free trail guide-led nature walks and > opportunities to learn more about natural Southern California.
-Special walks > can be arranged for any club, group, business or school by contacting Ranger > Chris Axtmann at 619-668-2746 or at email@example.com.
+Visit mtrp.org for more information and our events calendar, or call 619-668-3281.
+Special walks can be arranged for any club, group, business or school by contacting Ranger Chris Axtmann at 619-668-2746 or at email@example.com.